x-user/healthcheck/README.md

-# DO NOT USE
+# DO NOT USE (with podman)

-Healthcheck not working on podman-compose (not tested on docker) if /bin/sh not available in container even when using CMD in heathcheck.test.
+Healthcheck not working on podman-compose if /bin/sh not available in container even when using CMD in heathcheck.test.

 ```sh
 $ podman version